Overcoming the order barrier two in splitting methods when applied to semilinear parabolic problems with non-periodic boundary conditions: Introduction

 where $u_n$ denotes the approximation of $u(t_n)$ at time $t_n = n\tau$.
 As an example, we note the formal order two Strang splitting scheme

 We distinguish between the \emph{formal order} of a method, i.e. the convergence order when applied to non-stiff ODEs and the observed \emph{order} when integrating in time parabolic problems.
 For general boundary conditions, splitting methods of formal order strictly higher than one suffer in general from an order reduction \cite{Hun03}.
 This phenomena occurs because the solution $u$ leaves the domain of the operator $D$ after applying the flow of the source term $\phi^f_{\tau}$ and therefore creates a loss of time regularity when applying the diffusion flow over small time steps.
-In particular, for homogeneous Dirichlet boundary conditions $u=0$ on $\partial\Om$ and a solution independent source function $f=f(x)$, which does not vanish at the boundary $\partial\Om$, the Strang splitting method~\eqref{strang} converges with a reduced order between one and two.
+In particular, for homogeneous Dirichlet boundary conditions $u=0$ on $\partial\Om$ and a solution-independent source function $f=f(x)$, which does not vanish at the boundary $\partial\Om$, the Strang splitting method~\eqref{strang} converges with a reduced order between one and two.
+This behaviour occurs even for exponential methods, which are integrated by means of Krylov algorithms~\cite{Nie12}, where no splitting is considered~\cite{Can18}.

-In the last decade, several modifications where introduced to prevent method \eqref{strang} from such an order reduction by applying correction techniques such as projecting the intermediate solution to the domain of the operator $D$ before applying its flow $\phi^D_{\tau}$~\cite{Ber20, Ein15, Ein16}.
+In the last decade, several modifications were introduced to prevent method \eqref{strang} from such an order reduction.
+In~\cite{Alo19, Alo20}, they show order two convergence for a scheme discretized both in space and time, see also~\cite{Alo17} for Lawson methods and~\cite{Alo21} for arbitrarily high-order splitting methods for semilinear wave problems.
+Another correction technique to avoid order reduction is the projection of the intermediate solution to the domain of the operator $D$ before applying its flow $\phi^D_{\tau}$~\cite{Ber20, Ein15, Ein16}.
 While in~\cite{Ein15, Ein16}, one calculates the corrector function from the nonlinear source function $f$, one obtains it directly from the output of the flow $\phi^f_{\frac{\tau}{2}}$ in~\cite{Ber20} and requires therefore no additional evaluation of a possible costly nonlinearity $f$ or diffusion operator $D$.
-One time step of the modified version of the naiv Strang splitting~\eqref{strang} of~\cite{Ber20} is defined by the composition
+One time step of the modified version of the naive Strang splitting~\eqref{strang} of~\cite{Ber20} is defined by the composition